Medically reviewed by

 Jennifer L. Caicedo, MD

-An overview of allergy shots, how the work, and if they are right for you
+An overview of allergy shots, how they work, and if they are right for you

 Allergy shots, also known as allergen immunotherapy, are a form of treatment for allergies.
 They involve receiving injections of a small amount of the allergen that causes your symptoms, gradually increasing the dose over time.
 The goal of allergy shots is to help your immune system build up a tolerance to the allergen, reducing or eliminating your allergic symptoms.
 Allergy shots are typically recommended for people with severe or chronic allergies that do not respond well to medications or other treatments.
 They can be effective in reducing symptoms and improving quality of life, but they are not a cure for allergies and may not work for everyone.
 It’s important to discuss the risks and benefits of allergy shots with your doctor to determine if they are a good option for you.